 Are your runs limited to gravel paths in the neighborhood park?
-In that case, you don’t even need a purpose-built trail shoe.
+In that case, you do not need a purpose-built trail shoe.
 You can use your regular road-running shoe if you like.

-Versatile trail running shoes like the Altra Lone Peak 4.0 and Saucony Peregrine perform well on everything from entry to medium-difficulty level trails.
-The uppers and the sole composites are decently protective, and the cushioned ride absorbs a lot of the bumps and pokes from the trail.
+Versatile trail running shoes like the Altra Lone Peak 4.0 and Saucony Peregrine 10 perform well on everything from entry to medium-difficulty level trails.
+The uppers and the sole composites are decently protective, and the cushioned ride absorbs a lot of the bumps and pokes.
 They even work well on the road sections too.

 Or does it have to be a highly cushioned shoe for impact protection and high-mileage comfort?